Browlift Surgery

 Combination Browlift with Upper Blepharoplasty

-Combined browlift surgery and upper blepharoplasty addresses both drooping eyebrows and aging upper eyelids.
-It lifts and shapes the brows while also lifting and removing excess tissue on your upper eyelids.
-The combined approach provides more dramatic results when one procedure or the other will not sufficiently improve the appearance of these areas.
+Combined browlift and upper blepharoplasty surgeries address drooping brows and aging upper eyelids.
+It lifts and shapes the brows while also lifting and removing excess tissue on the upper eyelids.
+The combined approach provides often provides more dramatic results when one procedure or the other will not sufficiently improve the appearance of these areas.

 Although these are small areas on which to perform surgery, your plastic surgeon can effectively minimize and conceal your surgical scars.
 Incisions are typically hidden in the scalp hair for browlift and within the upper eyelid creases for upper blepharoplasty.
 This means your scars are fully camouflaged when your eyes are open.
-The thin skin of the upper eyelids happens to form the best scars anywhere on the body and are usually imperceptible over time.
+The thin skin of the upper eyelid forms the best scar anywhere on the body and is usually imperceptible

 Do I Need a Browlift?

-As with all cosmetic plastic surgeries, browlift is an elective procedure.
-But if you feel displeased by your current forehead and upper eyelid area appearance, this surgery alone or combined with upper blepharoplasty may provide the results you want.
+As with all cosmetic plastic surgeries, a browlift is an elective procedure.
+But if you feel displeased by your current forehead and upper eyelid area appearance, this surgery alone or combined with upper blepharoplasty may provide your desired results.
 Reasons for browlift surgery include:

-There are several types of browlift surgery, and Dr. Zenn has performed them all.
-Reflecting on his extensive experience and refined surgical abilities, Dr. Zenn prefers the minimally invasive technique of endoscopic browlift as the best results he has seen with the least number of scars.
+There are several types of brow lift surgeries, and over his career Dr. Zenn has performed them all.
+Reflecting on his extensive experience and refined surgical abilities, Dr. Zenn prefers the minimally invasive endoscopic browlift technique, as it delivers the best results he has seen with the least number of scars.

 Endoscopic Browlift

-With this approach, scars are hidden in the scalp.
+With this approach, scars are hidden on the scalp.
 This means you will not see them beyond your early recovery period.
-But you may experience bruising under your eyes from some tricking down of blood during the surgery and after.
+You may experience bruising under your eyes from some blood tricking down during and after the surgery.
 Any visible bruising may be present for one to two weeks.
 Overall, you can expect instant improvement in the youthful appearance of your brow region and forehead to the hairline.
-To get an idea of your prospective plastic surgeon’s skill and results, review their before-and-after photos usually found in their online browlift image gallery.
+Review your prospective surgeon's before-and-after photos, usually found in their online browlift image gallery, to get an idea of their skill and results.

-Results from browlift surgery is permanent.
-Of course your face will continue to age and this aging will affect your brow over time.
-Your skin ages over time because of sun overexposure, gravity and smoking.
-By maintaining a healthy diet and reducing your sun exposure, you can certainly enjoy your browlift results for a long time.
+Results from browlift surgery are permanent.
+Of course, your face will continue to age, affecting your brow over time.
+Your skin ages over time because of sun overexposure, gravity, and smoking.
+By maintaining a healthy diet and reducing sun exposure, you can enjoy your browlift results for a long time.

 Is Browlift Surgery Right for Me?